SIslamMun/vcf/README.md

 # 🚀 VCF: Vibe Coding Fridays

-**Exploring the Future of AI-Powered Development**

-Welcome to Vibe Coding Fridays - a collaborative journey into AI-enhanced software development!
+Welcome to Vibe Coding Fridays - a collaborative space into AI-enhanced software development!
 Every Friday, we dive deep into cutting-edge AI coding tools, techniques, and workflows while building real solutions for high-performance computing and AI research.

 ## 🎯 Mission